GaelVaroquaux/website/content/science/comparing_distributions_l1.rst

    \text{IPM}[F,P,Q]:=\sup_{f\in F}(\mathbb{E}_{x\sim
    P}\left[f(x)\right]-\mathbb{E}_{y\sim Q}\left[f(y)\right])

 where F is a class of functions.
-This defining is appealing between it characterized the difference between P and Q by the function for which the expectancy differs most.
+This definition is appealing because it characterizes the difference between P and Q by the function for which the expectancy differs most.
 The specific choice of class of function defines the metric.
 If we now consider a kernel, it implicitly defines a space of functions (intuitively related to all the possible KDEs